-- While oven heats, wrap parsley, thyme, and bay leaf in cheesecloth and tie into a bundle with kitchen string to make a bouquet garni.
+- While the oven heats, wrap parsley, thyme, and bay leaf in cheesecloth and tie them into a bundle with kitchen string to make a bouquet garni.

-- Spread beef shanks, veal shanks, onions, and carrot in a large flameproof roasting pan, then brown well in the oven, turning occasionally, about 1 hour.
+- Spread beef shanks, veal shanks, onions, and carrots in a large flameproof roasting pan, then brown well in the oven, turning occasionally, for about 1 hour.

 - Simmer gently, uncovered, skimming froth occasionally, until liquid is reduced to about 8 cups, 3 to 5 hours.

-This one contains a few more ingredients, but it probably the easiest as far as execution.
+Tomat/tomato contains a few more ingredients but is probably the easiest as far as execution.
 You can’t wreck this one.
 Trust me.
 Some cooks thicken their tomato sauce with a roux, but I prefer slow simmering and allowing the tomato to thicken on its own as some of the liquid evaporates.
 This concentrates the flavor and makes a more pronounced tomato taste.
-The best recipe I have found for this sauce is here from The Spruce.
+The best recipe I have found for this sauce is on The Spruce.

 - 2 large egg yolks

-- 1 Tbs. fresh lemon juice; more as needed
+- 1 tbsp fresh lemon juice; more as needed

 - Kosher salt